Thermal Modelling of Battery Cells for Optimal Tab and Surface Cooling Control

 subject to the non-homogeneous convection Robin boundary conditions given by

-where $\rho$, $C_p$, $k$, $h$, and $T_\infty$ represent the volume-average density, volume-average specific heat capacity, thermal conductivity, convection coefficient, and fluid free-stream temperature, respectively. $R_\text{in}$ and $R_\text{out}$ are the cylindrical cell's inner and outer radius, and $L$ is the height.
+where $\rho$, $c_p$, $k$, $h$, and $T_\infty$ represent the volume-average density, volume-average specific heat capacity, thermal conductivity, convection coefficient, and fluid free-stream temperature, respectively. $R_\text{in}$ and $R_\text{out}$ are the cylindrical cell's inner and outer radius, and $L$ is the length.
 The subscripts $s$, $c$, $t$, and $b$ denote the cell's surface, core, top, and bottom, respectively.
-Equation \eqref{Eqtn: BC 1 2} is illustrated in Fig.~\ref{fig: Battery_diag}b where the convective heat transfer is presumed to occur on the external surfaces, and the heat transfer coefficient and fluid free-stream temperatures may differ for each surface.
+Equation \eqref{Eqtn: BC 1 2} is illustrated in Fig.~\ref{fig: Battery_diag}(b), where the convective heat transfer is presumed to occur on the external surfaces, and the heat transfer coefficient and fluid free-stream temperatures may differ for each surface.
 The cooling occurring in the core area is considered as zero, leading to the corresponding convection coefficient $h_c = 0$ in \eqref{Eqtn: BC 1 2Db}.

-The cylindrical cell's multi-layer composition is considered a homogeneous solid with anisotropic thermal conductivities along $r$ and $z$ directions.
-Due to the spirally wound structure of the electrodes of the cylindrical cell, the thermal conductivity $k_r$ would differ from the outer to the inner radius but is assumed constant in this study for simplicity.
-The heat generation rate $q(t)$ in \eqref{Eqtn: GEqn} is assumed to distribute uniformly in space.
+The cylindrical cell's multi-layer composition is considered a homogeneous solid with anisotropic thermal conductivities along $r$- and $z$-directions.
+Due to the spirally wound structure of the electrodes of the cylindrical cell, the thermal conductivity $k_r$ would differ slightly from the inner to the outer radius but is assumed constant in this study for simplicity.
+The heat generation rate $q(t)$ in \eqref{Eqtn: GEqn} is assumed to be uniformly distributed in space.

 For cylindrical cells, the tabs placed on the top and bottom sides can have different sizes.
 Existing designs make the tab's area much smaller than the cell's top/bottom area.
-It has been demonstrated that these designs of cylindrical cells are not efficient for battery cooling merely from the tabs \cite{li2021optimal,tranter2020communication}.
+It has been demonstrated that these designs of cylindrical cells are not efficient for battery cooling merely from the tabs \cite{li2021optimal,tranter2020communication, lee20103d}.
 In this regard, this work considers the entire area of the top/bottom as the tab, forming the so-called all-tab or tab-less cell design, as illustrated in Figs.~\ref{fig: Battery_diag}a and b.
 Correspondingly, the thermal convection coefficients $h_t$ and $h_b$ in \eqref{Eqtn: BC 1 2} are affected by the entire top and bottom areas, respectively, in addition to the applied cooling media.